opsmill/schema-library/base/README.md

 # Base Schemas

-That's the foundation for every single schema extension you might want to use afterward.
+The base schemas serve as the foundation for every single schema extension you might want to use afterward.
 This one is mandatory and will unlock access to the extensions section.

 ## Overview